emaanr/notes/Misc/console-terminal-shell.md

 ## Shell

     Shell is the program that the Terminal sends user input to.
-The Shell generates output and passes it back to the Terminal for display.
+Shell generates output and passes it back to the Terminal for display.

 - Some examples of Shells:
   - Unix